-Network File System (NFS) provides a file sharing solution that enables you to transfer files between computers running Windows Server 2012 and UNIX operating systems using the NFS protocol.
+Network File System (NFS) provides a file sharing solution that lets you transfer files between computers running Windows Server and UNIX operating systems using the NFS protocol.
 This topic describe the steps you should follow to deploy NFS.

 What's new in Network File System

 Here's what's changed for NFS in Windows Server 2012:

 Support for NFS version 4.1.
 This protocol version includes the following enhancements.

 - Supports the RPCSEC_GSS protocol, providing stronger security and allowing clients and servers to negotiate security.

 - Takes advantage of clustered file server deployments.

 NFS module for Windows PowerShell.
 The availability of built-in NFS cmdlets makes it easier to automate various operations.
 The cmdlet names are consistent with other Windows PowerShell cmdlets (using verbs such as "Get" and "Set"), making it easier for users familiar with Windows PowerShell to learn to use new cmdlets.

 NFS management improvements.
 A new centralized UI-based management console simplifies configuration and management of SMB and NFS shares, quotas, file screens and classification, in addition to managing clustered file servers.

 Identity Mapping improvements.
 New UI support and task-based Windows PowerShell cmdlets for configuring identity mapping, which allows administrators to quickly configure an identity mapping source, and then create individual mapped identities for users.
 Improvements make it easy for administrators to set up a share for multi-protocol access over both NFS and SMB.